sourcegraph/handbook/content/benefits-pay-perks/pay-expenses/compensation/leveling-guide.md

   <tr>
    <td><strong>IC5</strong>
    </td>
-   <td><strong>Expert:</strong> Provides innovative breakthroughs to toughest challenges.
+   <td>Provides innovative breakthroughs to toughest challenges.
 Influences management on strategic direction.
 Will have an impact on multiple organizations, countries/regions and disciplines as well as outside companies.
 Not all career paths include level 5.
    </td>
    <td>Has unique knowledge and the ability to apply that knowledge to a broader context.
    </td>